FAIRmat-NFDI/nomad-tutorial-workflows/docs/custom.md

 ??? tip "More on custom schemas"

     The YAML approach is a quick and dirty way to customize your NOMAD entries.
-It doesn't allow for complete integration of custom defined quantities within the database bacause the schema is injested via YAML file while NOMAD platform is running, in contrast to the quantities belonging to schemas organized in **plugins** (python packages) and installed in NOMAD during deployment.
+It doesn't allow for complete integration of custom defined quantities within the database because the schema is injested via YAML file while NOMAD platform is running, in contrast to the quantities belonging to schemas organized in **plugins** (python packages) and installed in NOMAD during deployment.
 See [NOMAD Docs > How to write a YAML schema package](https://nomad-lab.eu/prod/v1/test/docs/howto/customization/basics.html){:target="_blank"} for more details about defining custom schemas in this way.

     The more robust and powerful approach for creating custom schemas is to create a *schema plugin* (see [NOMAD Docs > How to get started with plugins](https://nomad-lab.eu/prod/v1/test/docs/howto/plugins/plugins.html){:target="_blank"}).